 - CMT is a closed group—no new participants will be able to join once the course has commenced.

-- Course participants will be provided with a printed workbook to bring to each session, as well as audio recordings of exercises and practices.
+- Course participants will be provided with a PDF workbook as well as audio recordings of exercises and practices.
 You will be provided Dr Steindl’s book- The Gifts of Compassion: How to Understand and Overcome Suffering.

 - For more information download the brochure below or email email@example.com